teifip/gcp-api-client/README.md

 ### Limitations

-Some of the error responses returned by the [@google-cloud/common](https://www.npmjs.com/package/@google-cloud/common) package are too succinct to be useful.
-For example, the absence of a mandatory request parameter may result in an error response with just `Required` as error message.
+Some of the error messages returned by the [@google-cloud/common](https://www.npmjs.com/package/@google-cloud/common) package are too succinct to be useful.
+For example, the absence of a mandatory request parameter may result in an error with just `Required` as message.
+In those cases, you may want to inspect the `error.response` object that contains the complete response returned by the server.